actix/actix-web/guide/src/qs_7.md

 Actix provides multipart stream support.
-[*Multipart*](../actix_web/multipart/struct.Multipart.html) is implemented as a stream of multipart items, each item can be a [*Field*](../actix_web/multipart/struct.Field.html) or a nested *Multipart* stream.
+[*Multipart*](../actix_web/multipart/struct.Multipart.html) is implemented as a stream of multipart items.
+Each item can be a [*Field*](../actix_web/multipart/struct.Field.html) or a nested *Multipart* stream.
 `HttpResponse::multipart()` returns the *Multipart* stream for the current request.

-Simple form multipart stream handling could be implemented like the following:
+The following demonstrates multipart stream handling for a simple form:

 ```rust,ignore
 # extern crate actix_web;